A Case Study in Diagnostic Failure

 How Function Health connected the dots

 After five years of fragmented care across a dozen specialists, Function Health's comprehensive approach finally revealed what conventional medicine missed.
-Their panel doesn't just test for symptoms—it systematically screens for patterns across interconnected systems.
+Their panel doesn't just test for symptoms, it systematically screens for patterns across interconnected systems.

-When Function Health tested my thyroid antibodies—something never ordered despite family history and clear warning signs—the diagnosis was immediate.
+When Function Health tested my thyroid antibodies, something never ordered despite family history and clear warning signs, the diagnosis was immediate.
 Elevated TSH combined with high thyroglobulin antibodies told a clear story: Hashimoto's thyroiditis, quietly causing inflammation for years.

 This wasn't a breakthrough in testing technology.
 These are standard labs.
-The breakthrough was in integration—running a complete panel proactively, not waiting for symptoms to worsen.
+The breakthrough was in integration, running a complete panel proactively, not waiting for symptoms to worsen.
 Function Health's model proves that comprehensive, data-driven diagnostics can catch what reactive, siloed care misses.
 That realization changed everything about how I understood both my health journey and the massive opportunity in preventive diagnostics.

 7 Years of Physiological Data

-Pattern recognition before symptoms become debilitating
+Pattern recognition before symptoms became debilitating

-HRV Analysis 2018-2026
+Justin's HRV Analysis: 2018-2026

 In 2018, my Apple Watch began recording heart rate variability data.
-By 2021, I was experiencing severe autonomic dysfunction—but the warning signs had been in the data all along.
+By 2021, I was experiencing severe autonomic dysfunction, but the warning signs had been in the data all along.

 The challenge wasn't data availability.
 It was interpretation.
 Standard medical care doesn't analyze longitudinal consumer health data.
 There's no system to flag concerning patterns before they become clinical emergencies.
 I had to export 7+ years of Apple Health data and analyze it myself to see what had been there the entire time.